Eastern Oklahoma Spelling Bee ends in a tie

 But neither could correctly spell two consecutive words to ensure victory.
 Properly spelled words included taciturn, pecuniary, and asado.
 Misspelled words included parallax, upsilon and bailiwick.

-In Round 33, Ethan misspelled tortuosity, which means "twisting."
-Allison misspelled machinate, which means "engage in plots."
+In Round 33, Yosef misspelled tortuosity, which means "twisting."
+Martin misspelled machinate, which means "engage in plots."

 After declaring the word incorrect, Chandler called an end to the night's competition.